Learning to Estimate Without Bias: Introduction

 \section{Introduction}

 Parameter estimation is a fundamental problem in many areas of science and engineering.
 The goal is to recover an unknown deterministic parameter $\y$ given realizations of random variables $\x$ whose distribution depends on $\y$.
 An estimator $\hat{\y}(\x)$ is typically designed by minimizing some distance between the observed variables and their statistics, e.g., least squares, maximum likelihood estimation (MLE) or method of moments \cite{kay1993fundamentals}.
-Their performance is often measured in terms of mean squared error (MSE), which depends on the unknowns.
-MLE is asymptotically a Minimum Variance Unbiased Estimator (MVUE) for any value of $\y$.

-When MLE is computationally intractable, there have been many works suggesting to design estimators using deep learning \cite{ongie2020deep,schlemper2018stochastic,dong2015image,diskin2017deep,yang2019snr,naimipour2020unfolded,izacard2019data,dreifuerst2021signalnet}.
-Learning based estimators are computationally attractive and directly minimize the average MSE with respect to a given dataset.
-But their performance may deteriorate for specific values of $\y$.
-To close this gap, we propose Bias Constrained Estimators (BCE) where we add a squared bias term to the learning loss in order to ensure unbiasedness for any value of $\y$.
-With this correction and under asymptotic conditions, we show that BCE behaves similarly to MLE and converges to an MVUE.
+Performance is measured in terms of bias, variance and mean squared error (MSE), which depends on the unknowns.
+For example, MLE is known to be an asymptotic Minimum Variance Unbiased Estimator (MVUE) for any value of $\y$.
+In the last decade, there have been many works suggesting to design estimators using deep learning.
+Learning based estimators directly minimize the average MSE with respect to a given dataset.
+Their performance may deteriorate with respect to other values of $\y$.
+To close this gap, the goal of this paper is to introduce a machine learning framework for Bias Constrained Estimators (BCE).